 Football, by its very nature, is entertainment, and we all consume it in different ways.
 Some call themselves purists and want to see the game played in an attractive way but stripped down of all the nonsense of animated gifs, goal music and half-time challenges.

 Some embrace the Americanisation of the game and all the fireworks (sometimes literally) that go along with it.
 Lingard – and his United team-mates – are footballers for the latter camp.

 Maybe it’s that childishness people hate.
-Lingard is 25 now, after all, and not a kid anymore.
-While 20-year-old Marcus Rashford seems to be a bit more mature than Lingard, five years his senior.
+After all, Lingard is hardly a kid anymore.
+And Marcus Rashford seems to be a bit more mature than Lingard, five years his senior.

 But does that matter?
 Paul Gascoigne acted like a big kid all his career, and was, quite rightly, embraced by all corners of football’s community.
 It’s literally harmless fun, and isn’t that what football is supposed to be?

-There have been mistakes: a tweet replying to followers about playing FIFA was sent from his official twitter account while Lingard was with his team-mates at a service to remember the victims of the Munich air disaster last week.
+There have been mistakes: a tweet replying to followers about playing FIFA was sent from his official Twitter account while Lingard was with his team-mates at a service to remember the victims of the Munich air disaster.